afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L0_introduction_notes.md

 **Prompt creation, iteration**

 In the course, you'll also apply prompt engineering to image generation:
-- For instance, you can provide the text prompt a dragon to the **stability diffusion** model to generate:
+- For instance, you can provide the text prompt of a dragon to the **stability diffusion model** to generate:

 ```
 the image of a dragon